brootaylor/brootaylor-v2/src/_content/pages/work.md

             <span class="date-time">Year: 2021 (ongoing)</span>
           </header>
           <div class="card__body">
             <p>Built a new, modern and fast PWA website for Boston T Party.
-Big focus on usablility, accessibility, performance & resilience.</p>
+Data and bandwidth is a premium in South Africa so focussed particularly on performance & resilience using progressive enhancement methods.</p>
           </div>
         </div>
       </article>